phluentmed/event-scheduler/README.md

 `scheduler.start()`

-Method triggers the EventScheduler to start running, and will start executing actions in its queue depending on delay and priority.
+Triggers the EventScheduler to start running, and will start executing actions in its queue depending on delay and priority.
+A value of 0 is returned on successful start up and -1 on failure to start.

 `scheduler.stop()`

-Method will prevent the event scheduler from taking any more actions.
-If the scheduler has actions in the queue, the scheduler goes in stopping status until it's empty then becomes stopped.
+Will prevent the event scheduler from taking any more actions.
+The event scheduler will execute the remaining actions (if any).
+A value of 0 is returned on successful stop and -1 on failure to stop.

 `scheduler.run(blocking=True)`

-Is now a private method and should not be called.
+This method is now private and should not be called.

 ### Example
-In this example we're going to be creating a bank account and managing transactions with an event scheduler.
+In this example,git we're going to be creating a bank account and managing transactions with an event scheduler.
 Deposit and withdraw will be our "actions".

 Here in this example it's important to have an accurate balance.
 The transactions we'll focus on are deposit and withdraw for this case.